 In Isaiah 7:14, there is a Hebrew word, almah, which many Christian Bibles translate into English as virgin.
-Some non-Christian scholars claim that the word actually should be translated as young maiden and not as virgin.
+Some commentators have claimed that the word actually should be translated as young maiden and not as virgin.
 The fact is, the Bible uses the word almah in various passages to refer to young unmarried women who were culturally and religiously expected to be virgins.
 One example can be found in Genesis 24:43, where it speaks of a woman being sought as a bride for Isaac.

 Here is Isaiah 7:14: